 - 1. Create a new Enterprise Architect project file, and click on the top-level Package. - 2.
-Select the 'Start > View > Perspective > Open Model Wizard' option. - 3.
+Select the 'Design > Model > Perspectives > Model Wizard' option. - 3.
 In the Model Wizard, select the Enterprise Architecture > TOGAF' Perspective and the 'Starter Model' Pattern. - 4.
 Click on the Create Patterns button.

-A new base TOGAF model is created in the Project Browser, containing the TOGAF Architecture Development Method (ADM) structures and the Enterprise Continuum asset Packages, and displaying the TOGAF-ADM (Interface) diagram.
+A new base TOGAF model is created in the Browser window, containing the TOGAF Architecture Development

+Method (ADM) structures and the Enterprise Continuum asset Packages, and displaying the TOGAF-ADM (Interface) diagram.